What SMS Number is Right for You? Local vs. Toll-Free vs. Short Codes

 Short Code

 Short codes are 5 or 6 digits long and emphasize texting speed.
 They are lightning-fast, making them suitable for enterprises and high-volume businesses.
 Some short codes are customizable to display industry-specific words like “latte” or “chair.”
-Unlike local and toll-free numbers, short codes can’t be used for phone calls.
+Unlike 10DLC and toll-free numbers, short codes can’t be used for phone calls.
 They make up for it with the following features.

 • Fastest: Short codes can send hundreds of texts per second, making them the quickest option for texting.